 Alexis is a native of Southern California.
 From a young age, she was passionate about social justice, and decided that she would be best able to advocate for the disenfranchised as an attorney.

-Alexis is married to her friend of nearly 20 years.
-They have a two-year-old son, and are currently in the process of adopting their next child.
-They live in Irvine and attend Rock Harbor church.
+Alexis is married to her friend of over 20 years.
+They have a four-year-old son, and are currently in the process of adopting their next child.
+They live in Orange and attend Rock Harbor church.
 Alexis loves the outdoors, running, camping, hiking, and movies.